Mcootauc/Woody-Click/README.md

 # Woody Click
+This is Woody Click.
 A web application inspired by the game Cookie Clicker.
 Your task is simple, click on a tree to amass the highest score!
 As you progress through the game, your point-earning potential will plateau.
 By donating to the Team Trees initiative through the WoodyClick website, you can break free from the plateau.

 ![woodyclick homepage](https://github.com/Mcootauc/Woody-Click/assets/73667103/10e49dd9-a620-4d92-8405-30c7590b0dfe)